 - Successfully complete a workshop in Responsible Conduct of Research.

-- Successfully write at least three research papers, including at least two by the end of the second year, and an independent, article-length, directed research paper (the “591”) in the second year.
+- Successfully write at least three research papers, including at least two by the end of the second year, and an independent, article-length, directed research paper (the “591”) submitted after the summer of the second year.

-- Pass the General Examination in three fields, normally by May of the third year.
+- Pass the General Examination in three fields, normally taken in May of the second year.

 - Complete an acceptable dissertation prospectus by the end of the third year.